cincuranet/blog/_posts/233636-fbnetexternalengine-performance-numbers.md

 <!-- excerpt -->

 First I needed something to benchmark against.
 Currently only procedures are supported in _FbNetExternalEngine_, so something similar to this kind of execution.
 There isn't much to think about: PSQL procedures.
 Because I'm interested about the execution speed, not the code speed inside the procedure, I'm benchmarking empty procedures.
 To eliminate any network etc. slowdowns I'm doing a simple loop in `execute block`, that way I know everything is running completely on server.
 I took 100000 iterations to get some numbers one can measure.
-And as usual, it's running on my machine (Intel Core i5-7500) hence the actual numbers are not that important for you probably, rather the comparison is.
+And as usual, it's running on my machine (Firebird 3.0.2 x64, Intel Core i5-7500) hence the actual numbers are not that important for you probably, rather the comparison is.

 Looping with empty PSQL procedure took `0,21 s`.
 That's the baseline.